JWSmythe/RadioThermostat_WebUI/README.md

    * MRTG graphing of the current temperature and target temperature
    * MQTT publish current temperature for other MQTT nodes to use.

+   This project isn't complete.
+If there is user interest, I may make it more complete.

 ===== Requirements ==========================================================

    1) A web server that supports PHP, that is on the same network.